LearnCube/virtualclassroomclient/LIBRARY.md

 - Each participant must have permission to view the resources added to the whiteboard.
 - There is no option to upload to an external library from within the classroom.
 Any files uploaded during a class will be stored to the LearnCube Content Library.

+### Premium Content
+Some content might not be freely available over the web, but it must be accessible to all students in order to be used in the classroom.
+Protected files can be flagged with the `premium` property.
+If a `premium` file is loaded into the whiteboard, a POST request is sent to a premium url, defined by you in the class config.
+This request should return the true, signed url of the file with which, is subsequently loaded into the whiteboard.

 ### API Reference